torikki-tou/mqtt-to-timescaledb/README.md

 Ingesting time series data into TimescaleDB using MQTT and EMQX | MQTT Timescale Integration

+## Fork

+It is a fork of [MQTT to TimescaleDB](https://github.com/emqx/mqtt-to-timescaledb) by [emqx](https://github.com/emqx).
+I have made some changes to the original code to upgrade project to modern component versions and to make it simpler.
+I also added some example Golang code.
+Actually, I was adjusting the code for my own use case and making a Proof of Concept and I wanted to share it with the community.

 ## Introduction

 This tutorial will show you how to use MQTT to ingest time series data into TimescaleDB.
 We will be using the [EMQX](https://www.emqx.io/) MQTT broker to publish and subscribe to messages.
 We will also be using the [TimescaleDB](https://www.timescale.com/) database to store the data.